-Children, young people and families are at the centre of all we do, and we are proud to acknowledge and celebrate the positive outcomes we have achieved.
+Children, young people and families are first, centre and last in all we do, and we are proud to acknowledge and celebrate the positive outcomes we have achieved.
 We want NEL to be a place our children can grow up happy and healthy, safe in their homes and communities with people that love them.
 We are ambitious for a child's future with a focus on learning and aspiration so they can be the best they can be.

-By being 'stronger together', we can achieve our vision of 'Our children, our future'.
+By being 'stronger together', we can achieve our vision of 'Our Children, Our Future'.